How can I obtain an official copy of my Middlebury transcript?

 - Change of address

-To update your SEVIS record, please see to the "SEVIS Updates" to the right of this page.
+To update your SEVIS record, please see to the "SEVIS Updates" box on the ISSS homepage.

 I've lost my I-20.
 Can I get a new one?